Tomato, Zucchini, and Yellow Squash Tian: A Provençal Recipe

 • Preheat the oven to 375°F (190°C).

-• In an oven-safe casserole dish, arrange the tomato, zucchini, and squash in rows, alternating a slice of each color to create layers with color contrast.
+• In a shallow oven-safe baking dish, arrange the tomato, zucchini, and yellow squash slices in rows, alternating one slice of each color to create layers with color contrast.

 • Cover with aluminum foil and bake for 45 minutes.